WHAT IS SIMULTANEOUS ENROLLMENT?

 In 2005, the Oregon State Legislature enacted Senate Bill 300, also known as Expanded Options.
 The purpose of Expanded Options is to help students in 11th and 12th grade access additional courses, continue or complete their education, earn concurrent high school and college credit, and gain early entry into post-secondary education.
 Courses must not be considered duplications of the offerings available at your high school.
 For a copy of the 2011 Oregon Revised Statues related to SB300 click here.
 Speak with your high school counselor or principal to see if you are eligible!

-WHAT IS THE COMPASS PLACEMENT EVALUATION?
+WHAT IS THE ACCUPLACER TEST?

 HOW DO GET I GET STARTED?